Belly Dance Program Group Classes

 Baladi is the very soul of Egypt and nothing shows off the Egyptian spirit better than a baladi progression.
 Explore the structure of traditional baladi progression music.
 You will practice dancing to the different sections of the typical baladi progression, with improvisation drills, technique, and choreography.

 Smooth technicality can be used to describe the evolution of modern belly dance.
 Get your fill of quick turns, eye-catching accents, and bold dramatic movement from Cairo’s hottest Egyptian performers, as we practice with the latest Shaabi and Mahraganat music.

 Survey the folkloric (and “fakeloric”) movement of Egypt.
 We will explore the different regions of Egypt through dance movement including Bedouin, Nubian, Melaya Leff, Fellahin, and Ghawazee.
 Learn about important people, like Mahmoud Reda, who have shaped how we represent Egyptian folkloric dance.

-Improvisation Personalized Project Plan (B)
+Improvisation Personalized Project Plan (Private Coaching/Project)

 Imagine being able to perform without having to prepare something beforehand.
 Wouldn’t it be great, if you could just put on your favorite music and just dance?
 Well, let’s take the improvisation skills that you already have and get you stage-ready.

 This project will include a set of 5 mini-private lessons, 4 performance assignments, and 4 written critiques of your performances with personalized feedback and practical advice to help you dance with complete freedom!